 Dogs have an amazing ability to heal and bring us together.
 Many of our program dogs go on to become therapy dogs in special education classrooms, disability resource and counseling offices.
 Therapy dogs can be helpful for groups of people in a wide range of environments.
 All of our program therapy dogs are well trained, friendly, and sure to brighten up everyone's day!
-Our therapy dogs placed in facilities are $5,000-$6,000, which includes the cost of one of our trainers traveling to your location for placement.
-We will spend at least four days at your location getting the therapy dog adjusted and training you on all of the dog's commands.
+Our therapy dogs placed in facilities are $5,000-$6,000, depending on if you want us to transport the therapy dog long distance to your location.
+We will spend time getting the new handler trained on how to work with the therapy dog and will prepare each therapy dog ahead of time as much as possible for what they will face on the job site (classrooms, sirens, police/fire stations, etc).

 We also perform therapy dog visits with our trainers to local facilities upon request.